 Common Causes of Clogged Gutters

-One roofing component you should never overlook is your rain gutter system.
+One roofing component you should never overlook is your rain gutter system, with clogged gutters.
 It helps deflect water away from your property during a heavy downpour.
 Without it, water runoff may back up to your roof and also accumulate on your home’s landscaping, leading to possible leaks and foundation problems.

 Clogged Gutters

 For this reason, make sure that your gutters are free of clogs at all times.
-State Roofing, a leading roofing installation contractor in the area, shares the common culprits behind clogged gutters.
+State Roofing & Exteriors, a leading roofing installation contractor in the area, shares the common culprits behind clogged gutters.

 Branches and Leaves